-To measure the effectiveness of your Google My Business listing, you can use urchin tracking module (UTM) codes can help you accurately track how much traffic comes from a GMB listing to the main domain on a business website.
+To measure the effectiveness of your Google My Business listing, you can use urchin tracking module (UTM) codes to accurately track how much traffic comes from your listing to the main domain on your business website.
 Here’s how to set it up.

-You can list a website for each location on a GMB listing.
+- List a website for each location on a GMB listing.
 Users see this as that “Website” button on a GMB and map listing.
-It looks like this:
+Here’s an example:

-Instead, link to the location page for that location and include a UTM parameter, which looks like this: www.example.com/locations/city/?utm_source=google&utm_medium=organic&utm_campaign=GMB
+- Link to the page for that location and include a UTM parameter, which looks like this: www.example.com/locations/city/?utm_source=google&utm_medium=organic&utm_campaign=GMB

-GMB users can create these custom URLs through the Google Campaign URL Builder and then add the new URL through the GMB dashboard.
+GMB users can create these custom URLs through the Google Campaign URL Builder, then add the new URL through the GMB dashboard.

-For example, if you see that traffic from your Google My Business listing has a high bounce rate think about adding a local-focused lead capture to a location page.
+For example, if you see that traffic from your GMB listing has a high bounce rate, think about adding a local-focused lead capture to a location page.
 Add calls to action like “get directions,” “book an appointment,” and “visit us.”
 Not only does this put the onus on the user to take an action; it also reduces friction during the research process, making it easier for people to learn more about your brand due to its easy access.

 Test these new initiatives, and do whatever you can to get that low-funnel traffic to convert.